Using Flow Imaging Microscopy to Enhance Particle Analysis of Printer Toner

 In addition to the inability to detect particle shape, volumetric techniques are often limited in their ability to accurately calculate particle size since volumetric techniques assume all partilces are perfectly spherical Enlongated particles or irregularly shaped particles adversely impact the math used by volumetric methods when calculating particle size.

-These images below are from a customer who was using laser diffraction to characterize the particles in their fluids.
+The images below are from a customer who was using laser diffraction to characterize the particles in their fluids.
 They had a sense that the data they were getting was not accurate.
 Laser diffraction results indicated that there were no particles larger 65 µm in their samples.

-They then asked us to use the FlowCam to run the same samples.
-In addition to seeing particles that were highly irregularly shaped, the FlowCam found many contaminant particles greater than 90 µm, and even greater than 300 µm that were missed entirely by laser diffraction.
+They then asked us to use FlowCam to run the same samples.
+In addition to seeing particles that were highly irregularly shaped, FlowCam found many contaminant particles greater than 90 µm, and even greater than 300 µm that were missed entirely by laser diffraction.

 Hunting Energy Services FlowCam images